bjsi/incremental-media-mpv/README.md

 ## Installation

+The installation process involves using git to clone this project into the mpv scripts folder, and also downloading a couple of script modules that the script depends on for the UI.

 ### Main Scripts Folder

 1. Go to the mpv scripts folder for your operating system.
 NOTE: You may need to create the scripts folder.